How to Merge C Drive and D drive in Windows 7 without Data Loss?

 Step 3: Right-click partition C and then choose "Extend Volume" button.
 Then, extend volume C by following Extend Volume Wizard.

-From the demonstration above we know though Windows disk management tool can help us merge partitions, it will lead to data loss.
+From the demonstration above we know though Windows disk management tool can help us merge partitions, it will lead to data loss. unless we create a backup in advance.
 So well, is it possible to merge partitions without losing any data?
 Of course there is, and it is to make use of third party partition manager.

 Tweet Your New Skill